Mold is said to have existed on Earth for about 1 billion years.

 To see the appearance of live fungi

-Professor Makimura went to School of Medicine because he originally liked living things.
-"If the number of elderly people and cancer patients increases, fungal infections must become a problem," he decided to pursue fungal research.
-The prediction is correct, the number of patients with fungal diseases continues to increase, and the aforementioned problems of Candida auris expansion and resistant bacteria are occurring.
+Professor Makimura originally entered School of Medicine because he loved living things.
+He believed that "fungal infections would surely become a problem as the number of elderly people and cancer patients increases," and so he embarked on a career in fungal research.
+His prediction has come true, with the number of patients with fungal infections continuing to increase, leading to the aforementioned problems of the spread of Candida auris and resistant bacteria.

-Under such circumstances, Professor Makimura is particularly focusing on "seeing live fungi."
-In the classification of fungi, gene identification using DNA sequencers and the like is progressing, and Professor Makimura has also gene-identified many fungal species and obtained patents for that purpose.
-However, he thinks that "something can be understood only by observing a living mold in a living state," and he makes full use of advanced digital microscope technology to make trial and error.
+In this context, Professor Makimura is particularly focused on "observing living fungi."
+Genetic identification using DNA sequencers and other tools has advanced in fungal classification, and Professor Makimura has identified the genes of numerous fungal species and obtained patents for the same.
+However, he believes that "there are things that can only be learned by observing living mold in its living state," and is using advanced digital microscope technology through trial and error.

 In 2017, I succeeded in shooting the beautiful appearance of Aspergillus flavus while still alive at a convincing level.
 From that day on, I was fascinated by the beauty of the mold, and day after day I continued to take pictures of various fungal species with a digital microscope.
 The results are summarized in a "photobook" called "Molds that were overlooked in clinical practice" (Medical Science International).
 Eventually, there is an ambition to make a "mold encyclopedia".